Velythyl/velythyl.github.io/_pages/about.md

 I've recently became enamored with legged robots.
 Hit me up if you have a cool project idea involving them.

 My other computer science interests mainly deal with functional programming and compilation.
-Oh, how I wish I could use Scala for robotics...
+Oh, how I wish I could use Scala for machine learning...

 In my spare time I boulder, play video games, and write.
-I also like learning languages, and am learning Japanese right now.
+I like learning languages (I am learning Japanese right now).
 Finally, I am an absolute DnD fiend.